 Men whose tumours have already spread by the time they are first diagnosed with prostate cancer will often not undergo such treatment as surgery or radiation.
-Instead, their treatment journey will start with primary Hormone treatment, which initially should lower the PSA level considerably and stop the cancer progressing.
+Instead, their treatment journey will start with primary hormone treatment (ADT), which initially should lower the PSA level considerably and stop the cancer progressing.
 Regular PSA readings are again adopted in order to monitor the cancer and make sure the treatment is effective.

 If the 'first-line' hormone drugs lose their effectiveness, there are other, newer drugs which have been shown to work on many patients.
 These 'second-line' drugs are often used in combination with the first line hormone drugs.
-You may find the chart on page 59 helpful.
 These drugs have different mechanisms of action and side effects.

 Hormone treatment alone does not cure the cancer but may control it for anything from 2 to 10+ years.
-A marked lowering of the PSA is usually a good indication of the effectiveness of hormone treatment.
+A marked lowering of the PSA is usually a good indication of the effectiveness of the treatment.